replicatedhq/replicated-docs/docs/reference/vendor-api-using.md

 ## Types of Available API Tokens
 - **Service Accounts:** Independent RBAC Policies, useful for operations that are not tied to a particular user (such as CI/CD or integrations).
 - **User API Tokens:** Tied to a user account so the user inherits the RBAC policy and only exists if the user exists in the team.
+Any changes to the user's RBAC are applied to all User API Tokens.
 - **Team API Tokens:** Deprecated and unable to be generated.
 However, you can migrate to Service Accounts instead.

 For more information about these token types, see [Using Vendor API Tokens](replicated-cli-tokens).